Detection of Synthetic Face Images: Accuracy, Robustness, Generalization: Related Work

 Historically, before the boom of deep learning, fake image detection focused on detecting ``doctored images'' that were manually edited or manipulated from images captured by cameras.
 These methods relied on various clues, such as steganographic features, compression artifacts, or inconsistencies in lighting or shadows~\cite{Farid-2009,Rocha-2011}.
 However, these methods are not effective against synthetic images that are generated from scratch or with minimal human intervention.

 Forensic low-level signal detectors are another class of methods.
 They exploit the spectral signatures of synthetic images.
-Inspiration probably came from the forensic recognition of a camera device~\cite{Chen-2008}.
+Inspiration probably came from the recognition of a camera device~\cite{Chen-2008}.
 More recently, researchers discovered that the residual spectra of synthetic images contain typical anomalies, which creates a spectral fingerprint of a synthetic generator~\cite{Efros-CVPR-2020,Corvi-ICASSP-2023,Corvi-CVPR-2023}.
-A simple method based on the spectral fingerprint~\cite{Durall-2019} reports a high detection accuracy.
-However, these methods may not be robust to image transformations, such as resizing or compression, that can alter the signal characteristics.
+A frequency domain method is presented in~\cite{Durall-2020}.

-In a similar spirit, other more recent methods suggested that the information for fake image detection is deeply embedded in the image signals and can be detected independently of the image content.
-Work~\cite{Chai-ECCV-2020} proposed a method that uses a convolutional neural network with a narrow receptive field to detect fake images from signal patches, and showed that some regions, such as hair, are more discriminative than others.
+In a similar spirit, other methods suggested that the information for fake image detection is deeply embedded in the image signals and can be detected independently of the image content.
+Chai et al.~\cite{Chai-ECCV-2020} used a CNN with a narrow receptive field to detect fake images from signal patches, highlighting hair as a key discriminative region.
+Tan et al.~\cite{Tan-CVPR-2024} proposed to spot upsampling artifacts by modeling neighboring pixel relationships.
+Shiohara et al.~\cite{Blending} proposed detecting blending artifacts in deepfake images.

+Wang et al.~\cite{Efros-CVPR-2020} showed that GAN-generated images have distinctive features, making detection easy with a CNN classifier.
+Their model generalized well to unseen generators but was tested only on GAN-based images.
+Very promising approach to detect AI-generated images is by using CLIP~\cite{CLIP}, as a powerful image encoder, followed by a lightweight classifier head~\cite{Ojha-CVPR-2023,Cozzolino-CVPRw-2024,Yermakov-2025}.
+The authors report promising generalization abilities.

-Another paper~\cite{Efros-CVPR-2020} has shown that the detection of synthetic images generated by GANs is relatively easy, as they exhibit certain distinctive features and a standard CNN classifier can be easily trained to capture this difference.
-The paper even shows a good generalization ability, in case the model is tested on images produced by a generator for which it was not trained for.
-However, they used only GAN-based generators.
-In this paper we will show that the generalization of detectors to unseen generators between recent models (especially of different architectures GANs/diffusion models) is poor.
-We show that recent state-of-the-art synthetic image detectors fail completely when tested on images produced by novel unseen generators.
+In this paper, we demonstrate that, in the leave-one-out setup, the generalization of detectors to unseen generators is poor.
+We show that even recent state-of-the-art synthetic image detectors either fail completely or perform low when tested on images produced by novel unseen generators.
+A recent work related to ours~\cite{Park-CVPR-2025} tested generalization by learning on samples from large scale dataset comprising 4.8k distinct synthetic generator models.